vultr/terraform-provider-vultr/website/docs/d/instance.html.markdown

 The following attributes are exported:

-* `os` - The operating system of the server.
+* `os` - The operating system of the instance.
-* `ram` - The amount of memory available on the server in MB.
+* `ram` - The amount of memory available on the instance in MB.
 * `disk` - The description of the disk(s) on the server.
 * `main_ip` - The server's main IP address.
 * `vcpu_count` - The number of virtual CPUs available on the server.